 Everything You Need to Know About Moving to Baltimore

-Without further ado, let’s take a look at a few things you should know before moving to Baltimore.
+Without further ado, let’s take a look at a few things you should know before your big move.

 2. Maryland was the first state to have a blackout.
-In 1813, Maryland residents were warned of an attack and therefore hoisted lanterns in trees and at the tops of ships to throw off their attackers.
+In 1813, Maryland residents were warned of an attack and hoisted lanterns in trees and at the tops of ships to throw off their attackers.
 This helped secure their safety as they awaited the end in the dark.